 Computational fluid dynamics can be used to avoid this problem.
 It is possible to simulate several designs of fuel tanks to analyze the behavior of fuel inside it and study if the circuit where we are going to compete will provoke that effect.
 For that, it is necessary to conduct an in-depth study of the circuit, analyzing forces on corners and preparing a sequence of them.

 This requires a huge effort because it is necessary to estimate the velocity on each corner (analyzing, if it’s possible, other years’ performances) and calculate for each corner the force over the Formula SAE car.
 This task is critical because it will be the base of the simulation.
 A file will be created with all the important parameters, which will be the boundary conditions of our simulation.

 The next step is to create several designs of the fuel tank, adapting it to the shape of the car and taking into account the other components of the engine.
 On any motorsport car, there is very little space, and a Formula SAE car is no exception—so it’s essential to design the different components as a block to be able to introduce and manipulate every part.

-As we have seen, fuel moves from one side to the other of the fuel tank while the pilot is driving, so it’s necessary to find some solutions to stabilize it and ensure that the injection valve always has fuel.
+As we have seen, fuel moves from one side of the fuel tank to the other, while the pilot is driving, so it’s necessary to find some solutions to stabilize it and ensure that the injection valve always has fuel.
 The most common solution is to introduce some breakwaters in the fuel tank which prevent fuel to “dance” from one side to the other.
 For this project, we designed several types of breakwaters to analyze through CFD analyses.

 Finally, the design was developed, and the fuel tank was manufactured using aramid (essential to ensure that the fuel tank will not burn).